 What Happens If Your Claim Is Denied

 You’re not out of luck just because your workers’ comp claim has been denied.
 But you should get in contact with a diligent workers’ compensation attorney to review your legal options.
-At Kelly & Associates, our lawyers can begin the dispute process on your behalf.
+At Michael Kelly, our lawyers can begin the dispute process on your behalf.

 All workers’ compensation claims are handled by the Department of Industrial Accidents.
 This is an administrative law court.